 Microsoft and Xbox have a zero-tolerance approach to grooming behaviours across all our services and any discovered behaviour should be reported to the platform.
-If you think a young person's safety is at risk, call the police and for less-immediate harm you can seek advice by calling 0508 Netsafe (0508 638 723).
+If you think a young person's safety is at risk, call the police and for less-immediate harm you can seek advice from the National Anti-Violence Helpline or apply for a Personal Protection Order (PPO) under the Protection from Harassment Act.